sumodm/bulla/README.md

 - Show user screen with summary for a given time period (month or year)
 - Anonymiser to remove PII from data and to mux multiple transactions for the training module

+### Other note worthy apps and our differentiations
+- Mint: Not open source, not private
+- Firefly-iii: UI is not clean, complex for normal users
+- GnuCash: Double Entry accounting
+- BeanCount: No UI
+- Ledger: No UI

 Name inspiration from [Bulla Seals](https://en.wikipedia.org/wiki/Bulla_(seal))